askST: How can I stay safe in an earthquake? Which countries are prone to natural disasters?

 If the natural disaster occurs during one’s trip, the traveller can claim for the unused portion of his prepaid transport and accommodation costs if he decides to amend his itinerary, or cut short the trip and return to Singapore.

-Besides the transport and accommodation costs, Income Insurance will also cover medical fees, hospitalisation costs and emergency medical evacuation, Ms Chua added.
+Besides the transport and accommodation costs, Income Insurance will also cover medical fees, hospitalisation costs and emergency medical evacuation, Ms Chua said.

-The travel insurance agency will also cover the repatriation of one’s remains in the occasion of a fatality caused by the natural disaster.
+The travel insurance agency will cover the repatriation of one’s remains in the occasion of a fatality caused by the natural disaster.